 If you are traveling around Spain, you can either fly into Valencia or travel there by bus or train.
 If you are based in Europe check out low-budget airlines.
 Regular prices for a return flight are around 40-50 euros, but if you’re lucky, you can even get them for as little as 20-30 euros.

-How to explore Valencia?
+How to explore the city?

 Valencia has excellent local transport network – you can use buses and metro.
 Metro is also the best way to reach the city center from the airport (choose line 3 or 5).